Unoffice Hours: what it is and how to book a call

 • feedback on early stage startups and design projects

-• informal discussions about ways we might work together (here’s my work site, and I’m open to other patterns)
+• informal discussions about ways we might work together (here’s my old work site and my new one (2024), and I’m open to other patterns)

 • spontaneously reaching out to chat about a blog post